Quantum battery with non-Hermitian charging: Introduction

 Motivated by the advantages provided by non-Hermitian systems, we utilize non-Hermiticity to propose a set-up of a quantum battery.
 In particular, when the initial state of the battery is the ground states of the interacting and non-interacting Hamiltonian, we use \(\mathcal{PT}\)- as well as \(\mathcal{RT}\)-symmetric Hamiltonian to charge the battery.
 In both cases, we show that the power of the battery gets enhanced with the help of non-Hermitian charging Hamiltonian compared to their Hermitian counterparts.
 In particular, we identify a parameter region where such a beneficial role can be found.
 We demonstrate that the maximum power decreases with the anisotropy parameter of the $XY$ model as a battery in the \(\mathcal{PT}\)-symmetric case and as a charger in the \(\mathcal{RT}\)-symmetric scenarios although, for a fixed anisotropy, non-Hermiticity still provides a benefit over the Hermitian set-up.
 We also observe that the energy that can be extracted, measured via ergotropy \cite{Alicki}, coincides with the work output in the evolution and hence the power computed here quantifies both the storage as well as extractable power of the QB.

-Moreover, the trends of the maximum power saturates to a finite values for a moderate system size both for batteries with the \(\mathcal{PT}\)- and \(\mathcal{RT}\)-symmetric chargers.
+Moreover, the trend of the maximum power saturates to a finite value for a moderate system size for batteries with both \(\mathcal{PT}\)- and \(\mathcal{RT}\)-symmetric chargers.
 When the initial state is the thermal state of the system, the maximum power decreases with the increase of temperature although some distinct behavior due to non-Hermitian evolution is observed in the limit of infinite temperature.